daanheskes/OSRS-Idle-Clicker/README.md

 ## Disclaimer

-I do not own any of the used images.
-Please note that all images and copyrights belong to their original owners.
+All images and copyrights belong to their original owners.
 No copyright infringement intended.

 All images are from the Old School Runescape Wiki (https://oldschool.runescape.wiki/) and/or from the Old School Runescape Twitter (https://twitter.com/oldschoolrs/).